 - a.
-Operation of all system hardware, including but not limited to networks, computers, peripheral devices, controllers, sensors, alarms, actuators, transformers, transducers and all other system components. - b.
-Maintain the BAS functioning, and reload software in computers or controllers as necessary and provide updates to the BAS software; and - c.
+Operation of all system hardware, including but not limited to networks, computers, peripheral devices, controllers, sensors, alarms, actuators, transformers, transducers and all other system components whether present at contract start or added at a later date by DGS or parties contracted with on behalf of DGS. - b.
+Maintain the BAS functioning, and reload software in computers or controllers as necessary and provide updates to the BAS software ; and - c.
 Make all set point adjustments as necessary and appropriate. - C.3.5.1.1.1 The Contractor shall not modify sequences of operation or control programs without prior approval of the COTR or designee.
 The Contractor shall diagnose the performance of systems, and notify the COTR if a sequence of operations or its implementation as a control program is not producing the desired results or is resulting in unnecessary energy use. - C.3.5.1.1.2 The Contractor shall, per manufacturer's specifications, perform maintenance and repairs on the BAS.
-The Contractor shall perform necessary maintenance to the BAS or have the required operation, maintenance, and repairs performed by a qualified subcontractor.
-However, regardless of how these critical services are performed. - C.3.5.1.1.3 The Contractor shall, on a daily basis, monitor and maintain the mechanical and electrical systems connected to the BAS and provide a trained person to operate the systems.
+The Contractor shall perform necessary maintenance to the BAS or have the required operation, maintenance, and repairs performed by a qualified subcontractor. - C.3.5.1.1.3 The Contractor shall, on a daily basis, monitor and maintain the mechanical and electrical systems connected to the BAS and provide a trained person to operate the systems.
 This shall include surveillance of the building rooms, areas, and mechanical systems for adherence to the environmental temperatures and conditions defined in the Manufacturer's Operational Requirements.
 The Contractor shall maintain environmental temperatures within the building by performing adjustments to the BAS as required.
+Additionally, the Contractor shall use the BAS and related data and other tools provided by DGS to regularly analyze building systems and perform predictive maintenance when possible.